leonardo-collazo/leonardo-collazo/index.md

 ## 1. Who am I?
 ### - Studies
 I am currently a 3rd year computer engineering student at the Technological University of Havana (CUJAE).
-I am finishing up a Junior Programmer course in Unity, posted on the website: learn.unity.com.
-I also studied some tutorials on the website: skills.github.com
+I am finishing up a Junior Programmer course in Unity, posted on the website: [learn.unity.com](learn.unity.com).
+I also studied some tutorials on the website: [skills.github.com](skills.github.com)

-### - Skills:
+### - Skills
 During my degree I have gained experience programming with:
 C, Java, Python, Postgresql, R, Mathlab.